SwarthmoreCS-PDC/CUDAVis/Readme.md

 # Caveats

  CUDA began deprecating order compute architectures in CUDA 7.5.
-If you are using a new CUDA version with very old NVIDIA GPUs, the [CMakeList.txt](CMakeList.txt) may misconfigure your build and result in code that compiles but seems to display white noise instead of a useful image.
+If you are using a new CUDA version with very old NVIDIA GPUs, the [CMakeLists.txt](CMakeLists.txt) may misconfigure your build and result in code that compiles but seems to display white noise instead of a useful image.
 You can comment out the line

  ```
  LIST(APPEND CUDA_NVCC_FLAGS "-arch=sm_30")